chris-wynne/docker-environments/README.md

 This uses the docker files located within this directory to set up an environment.
 This allows you options to customize set up, copy local files and mount local drives.

 1. To run the prebuilt compose file simply type in bash: "docker compose run".
 This may take a minute.
-2. To generate a container called "dev_con" type into bash: "docker compose up".
+2. To generate a container called "dev_con" type into bash: "docker-compose up -d".
 3. Now open remote window.
 \
 To find the container, in powershell type "docker ps". \